benhdev/Connect/README.md

 ### Using Prompts

-Connect provides various prompt utilities which can be used to integrate ProximityPrompt functionality
+Connect provides various prompt utilities which can be used to integrate functionality with ProximityPrompts

 Creating a new Prompt